mmckechney/SqlBuildManager/README.md

 - Automatic logging and version tracking of scripts on a per-server/per-database level
 - Full SHA-1 hashing of individual scripts and complete `.sbm` package files to ensure integrity of the scripts
 - Execution of a build package (see below) is recorded in the database for full tracking of update history, script validation and potential rebuilding of packages
-- Massively parallel execution across thousands of databases utilizing local threading or an Azure Batch execution
+- Massively parallel execution across thousands of databases utilizing local threading or an [Azure Batch or Kubernetes remote execution](docs/massively_parallel.md)

 # The Basics